sathvikkk/frontend_app_-for-shuuttlebus/README.md

 I have used the HTML and python flask for creating with database connection.

-for Html file  --  I have added in the template folder.
+For Html file  --  I have added in the template folder.
     add.html -- used the form tag to add the passsenger details.

-for python file -- I have used the flask framework.
+For python file -- I have used the flask framework.
     app.py -- added the mysql config details  in this file

-for database connection --  I have used flask mysql.
+For database connection --  I have used flask mysql.

 packages need to install: